 Provides the following services:

-Call 382-8481 and ask to speak with an EISEP (pronounced EYE-sep) caseworker for more information.
+Call 382-8481 and ask to speak with an EISEP (pronounced EYE-sep) caseworker for more information or CLICK HERE for a list of Home Care Agencies in the Capital Region.

 Founded in 1936, The Glendale Home has been the provider of choice for the residents in Schenectady County who need skilled nursing and rehabilitation services.
 Our team of experienced professionals identifies the needs of our residents and assists in setting goals that reflect the background, interests and needs of each resident.
 Physicians, nurses, therapists, dieticians, social workers and all other support staff are involved from the admission process through the entire stay of the resident.
 Regular evaluations of resident care allow the staff to adapt to changing conditions.
 Glendale Home invites all family and friends to remain active and involved in resident care.